wilfriedE/LearnIt/Notes.md

 		~Because this would display on live events page it should have button to mark end.
 When pressed it should change it from a live to another type.

 The json string for these fields depending on which will have details about name and such which may be required.

+.data-deletable are classes for elements that when cliked can delete stuff using ajax

 ___development ideas___END